 The Company maintains unsecured U.S. dollar and Euro commercial paper programs.
 From time to time, the Company may issue under these programs U.S. dollar commercial paper with maturities of up to 397 days from the date of issuance and Euro commercial paper with maturities of up to 183 days from the date of issuance.
-Outstanding borrowings under the U.S. dollar program were \$1.3 billion and \$2.3 billion at June 30, 2023 and December 31, 2022, respectively, with weighted average interest rates of 5.337% and 4.818%, respectively.
-Outstanding borrowings under the Euro program were \$1.3 billion and \$1.2 billion at June 30, 2023 and December 31, 2022, respectively, with weighted average interest rates of 3.467% and 1.918%, respectively.
+There wereno outstanding borrowings under the U.S. dollar program at September 30, 2023.
+Outstanding borrowings under the U.S. dollar program were \$2.3 billion at December 31, 2022, with a weighted average interest rate of 4.818%.
+Outstanding borrowings under the Euro program were \$1.2 billion at both September 30, 2023 and December 31, 2022, with weighted average interest rates of 3.880% and 1.918%, respectively.
 The Company intends to maintain available capacity under its revolving credit facility in an amount at least equal to the aggregate outstanding borrowings under its commercial paper programs.
 Outstanding borrowings under the commercial paper programs are classified in the consolidated balance sheets as long-term as the Company has the intent to refinance this commercial paper on a long-term basis through the continued issuance of new commercial paper upon maturity, and the Company also has the ability to refinance such commercial paper under its revolving credit facility.